Ruby on Rails: Level I

 Online Video Course

-Folks trying to learn Rails tend to struggle with the same issues and ask the same questions:
+Struggling to put it all together?
+You're not alone.
+Folks trying to learn Rails tend to wrestle with the same issues and ask the same questions:

 - Where's the best place to start?